MichinobuMaeda/tamurodemo/docs/dev.md

 ✨  Done in 113.64s.
 ```

+Coverage report: ``<Project>/coverage/lcov-report/index.html``

-Run only one test suites.
+If you want to run only one test suites.

 ```
 $ ./tools/testOnly.sh tests/unit/auth/admin.spec.js
 ```

-Open coverage report with a web browser: ``<Project>/coverage/lcov-report/index.html``

 ## Local server